alicelovestocode/TapsRunDry/README.md

 - Sound Designer: Lyle Ezekiel

 #### Project Future
 Currently, the team has no plans to take the project further.
-However, in the event that the team decides to resume development, below is a non-exhaustive checklist containing various modifications we would need to make to the existing game.
-- [ ] Fix known bug with sound volume and pitch adjustment in Audio Manager class
-- [ ] Combine text files into single binary file and redesign parsing function in Data class accordingly